schemapress/Schema/readme.txt

 4. Google Structured Data Testing Tool.

 == Changelog ==

+= 1.6.9.5 =
+* Fixed markup errors on AMP pages, now markup is pulled correctly form Schema.
+* Fixed an error due to conflict with previously declared function in another plugin.
+* Fixed CSS style used to hide the taxonomy add new link, target only schema post type.
+* Fixed Warning raised by delete_term_meta when deleting tags.
+* Fixed breadcrumbs, disabled breadcrumbs on WooCommerce to avoid duplication.
+* Added new function schema_wp_get_type to get schema type by post id.
+* Added new function schema_wp_get_ref to get schema reference by post id.
+* Added two new filters to allow disable default sameAs feature.
+* Added a new filter to disable breadcrumbs.

 = 1.6.9.4 =
 * Fixed bug in AMP plugin integration, function was called too early.